arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 Our example will be about sending apple push notifications (APNS).
 Let's say in our system we are sending push notifications with text (alert) only (no sound, no badge, etc).
 Very simple and basic usecase.
 One more thing that we obviously need as well is device token.
-Let's have a simple interface for sending push notifications.
+Let's **have a simple interface for sending push notifications**.

 ```
 #!ruby